LandWarderer2772/popcat-wrapper/docs/index.md

-# PopcatAPI Wrapper Documentation
+# Popcat.py Documentation

-Welcome to the **PopcatAPI Wrapper** documentation!
+Welcome to the **Popcat.py** documentation!
 This is a comprehensive Python wrapper for the [Popcat API](https://popcat.xyz/api) providing access to over 60 endpoints.

 ```{toctree}
 :maxdepth: 2